 The Associate of Applied Science (AAS) degree in Radiography is designed to provide students with the knowledge and skills to enter the field of radiography.
 The curriculum includes a general education foundation and 45 credits in courses pertinent to the development of competency in diagnostic radiography.
 The Radiography Program seeks to provide each student with the didactic, laboratory and clinical education to become a qualified entry level Radiologic Technologist.
 The program provides each student the opportunity to develop technical skills, enhance critical thinking and strengthen interpersonal behavior through educational activities.Â The program has two components: a pre-professional phase that includes all the general education and science prerequisites and a professional phase that includes Radiography specific course work and clinical education.Â A new professional phase class is selected in June for the fall semester.
 The Radiography Professional Phase is a two-year, day program; there are no evening Radiography courses offered.

-This phase is for students who are currently not enrolled in or eligible for admission into the professional Radiography courses phase.
-Students in this phase can take all of the general education and speech fundamentals required for the Radiography major.
-They can study full or part-time and in the day or evening.
+The pre-professional phase is for students who are currently not enrolled in or eligible for admission into the professional Radiography courses phase.
+Students in the pre-professional phase take all of the general education and speech fundamentals courses required for the Radiography professional-phase.
+Students can take classes full or part-time and in the day or evening in this phase.
 In addition, summer courses can also be taken.
 Admission into the professional phase is not guaranteed once pre-professional course work is completed.

 Admission into the Professional Phase